-HSEM 230 2cr DISASTER RECOVERY AND RESPONSE

-The purpose of this course is to enable students to understand and think critically about response and recovery operations in the profession of emergency management.
+HSEM 230 2 Credits DISASTER RECOVERY AND RESPONSE The purpose of this course is to enable students to understand and think critically about response and recovery operations in the profession of emergency management.
 Students will utilize problem based learning by analyzing actual disaster events and applying the theories, principals, and practice of response and recovery.
 In addition, students will learn about the issues faced by special populations and how to address these special needs in natural disaster response and recovery.
 Prerequisites: HSEM 102 and HSEM 120, or Program Coordinator approval.

-HSEM 240 5cr WORKBASED LEARNING EXPERIENCE

-The purpose of the Homeland Security Emergency Management (HSEM) Internship is to give students who are well advanced in their undergraduate program the opportunity to experience the links between theory and practice through application in the work setting of the knowledge and skills gained in the classroom.
+HSEM 240 5 Credits WORKBASED LEARNING EXPERIENCE The purpose of the Homeland Security Emergency Management (HSEM) Internship is to give students who are well advanced in their undergraduate program the opportunity to experience the links between theory and practice through application in the work setting of the knowledge and skills gained in the classroom.
 Prerequisite: Preapproval of HSEM Internship Coordinator and Advisor.

-HSEM 250 3cr HOMELAND SECURITY LAW AND ETHICS

-This course is designed to give the student an overview of various statutes, regulations, constitutional law, and common law associated with Homeland Security.
+HSEM 250 3 Credits HOMELAND SECURITY LAW AND ETHICS This course is designed to give the student an overview of various statutes, regulations, constitutional law, and common law associated with Homeland Security.
 This course examines important laws and government frameworks relevant in emergencies including the Stafford Act, the Posse Comitatus Act, the Federal Volunteer Protection Act, and the National Incident Management System.
 Students will be introduced to the legalities and ethics relevant to organizing for counterterrorism, investigating terrorism and other national security threats, crisis and consequence management.
 Prerequisites: HSEM 102 and HSEM 120 or Program Coordinator approval.

-Honors Program

-HONOR 120 1cr IRST YEAR INTERDISCIPLINARY SEMINAR I

-In two-hour bi-weekly seminars students will discuss ideas central to civilization using a Great Books approach.
+Honors Program HONOR 120 1 Credits FIRST YEAR INTERDISCIPLINARY SEMINAR I In two-hour bi-weekly seminars students will discuss ideas central to civilization using a Great Books approach.
 Students read seminal ideas that have stood the test of time prior to seminars and actively participate by listening, thinking, speaking.
 Prerequisite: Acceptance into the Honors Program.
 HONOR 120 and 121 are non-sequential.

-HONOR 121 1cr FIRST YEAR INTERDISCIPLINARY SEMINAR II

-In two hour bi-weekly seminars students will discuss ideas central to civilization using a Great Books approach.
+HONOR 121 1 Credits FIRST YEAR INTERDISCIPLINARY SEMINAR II In two-hour bi-weekly seminars students will discuss ideas central to civilization using a Great Books approach.
 Students read seminal ideas that have stood the test of time prior to seminars and actively participate by listening, thinking, speaking.
 Prerequisite: Acceptance into the Honors Program.
 HONOR 120 and 121 are non-sequential.

-HONOR 150 3cr FOUNDATIONS OF KNOWLEDGE

-An introductory course that explores the nature of knowledge and its pursuit from the primary academic disciplines of mathematics, humanities, natural sciences and social sciences.
+HONOR 150 3 Credits FOUNDATIONS OF KNOWLEDGE An introductory course that explores the nature of knowledge and its pursuit from the primary academic disciplines of mathematics, humanities, natural sciences and social sciences.
 An emphasis is placed on establishing linkages across these disciplines to expand the realm of possible discourse.
 Students will develop and apply critical thinking, communication, and self-assessment skills, along with the ability to integrate multiple perspectives.

-Prerequisites: Admission to the Honors Program and completion of fall quarter honors coursework (includes ENGL& 101, MATH& 141 or 146, and HONOR 120) or permission of Honors Program Director.

-HONOR 160 2cr INTRODUCTION TO HONORS PROJECTS

-Students are introduced to faculty directed projects from a variety of academic fields.
+Prequisites: Admission to the Honors Program and completion of fall quarter honors coursework (includes ENGL& 101, MATH& 141 or 146, and HONOR 120) or permission of Honors Program Director.
+HONOR 160 2 Credits INTRODUCTION TO HONORS PROJECTS Students are introduced to faculty directed projects from a variety of academic fields.
 Student will use one of these projects, or identify a self-directed project, to complete the project component of the honors program.
 Prerequisite: Acceptance in the Honors Program.
+HONOR 220 1 Credits SECOND YEAR INTERDISCIPLINARY PROJECTS SEMINAR I In these two-hour bi-weekly seminars students will make brief presentations on the nature of their individual projects and provide status updates.
+Students will contribute to the process of project development by evaluating the methods used to achieve a project's objective and probing the nature and outcomes of the project using an integrative knowledge approach to critical inquiry.
+Prerequisite: Acceptance in Honors Program.